+Creates a thick and foamy lather that protects the skin from razor burns.
 Amazing fragrance.
-Can be used in the company's four-step process or alone.
+Can be used in the company's 4-step process or alone.
 Softens hair and renders a smooth shave.
+Ideal for sensitive skin.

 Expensive.
 Some buyers say the quality has gone down over time.

 Has a thin, foam-free consistency that becomes slick when mixed with water, allowing your blade to glide effortlessly over your skin.
 Prevents nicks, irritation, and razor burns.
 Comes with a refreshing mint scent.

 Some users may not enjoy the foam-free texture.